TL;DR

 Your Budget 2025 Action Checklist

-- Review your salary and dividend mix for this year and next
+- Review your salary and dividend mix for the current tax year

-- Check if you can bring forward any dividend payments before April 2026
+- Bring forward any planned dividend payments before the 2% rate rise in April

 - Map your current pension contributions and salary sacrifice arrangements